Common Names

 Mechanism of Action

-Berberine and berberine-like alkaloids are thought responsible for the biological effects of huanglian.
-Berberine inhibits human hep-62 hepatoma cell growth due to morphological changes and internucleosomal DNA fragmentation (3).
+Potential biological effects of huanglian are attributed to berberine and berberine-like alkaloids.
+Berberine inhibits human hep-62 hepatoma cell growth via morphological changes and internucleosomal DNA fragmentation (3).
 Berberine also inhibits platelet aggregation and can antagonize thromboxane B2.
-In an animal model, it caused potassium channel blockade resulting in prolongation of the action potential in ventricular monocytes (1).
+In an animal model, it caused potassium channel blockade resulting in prolonged action potential in ventricular monocytes (1).

-Huanglian inhibits topoisomerase I and is thought to suppress cyclin B1 protein, causing cancer cell arrest at G2 phase (2).
-In other studies, it demonstrated antiangiogenic activity (6), induced apoptosis and arrested cell growth by upregulating Interferon beta as well as tumor necrosis factor-alpha genes in breast cancer cells (7).
+Huanglian inhibits topoisomerase I and is thought to suppress cyclin B1 protein expression, causing cancer cell arrest at the G2 phase (2).
+In other studies, it demonstrated antiangiogenic activity (6), induced apoptosis, and arrested cell growth by upregulating IFN-β and TNF-α in breast cancer cells (7).

 Contraindications